Keysha04/Keysha04/README.md

 - 👋 Hi, I’m @Keysha04
-- 👀 I’m interested in biomedical engineering, robotics among other things
+- 👀 I’m interested in biomedical engineering and robotics among other things
 - 🌱 I’m currently learning programming and biomedical engineering
-- 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me LinkedIn: https://www.linkedin.com/in/keysha-urgel-96777921a/ or email: keybent4@gmail.com

 <!---